-A. man Limitation on use.
-Cottage industries shall be limited to activities involving the design, nanufacture, and sale of the following products and services, or others determined by the Director to be similar.
+- A. Limitation on use.
+Cottage industries shall be limited to activities involving the design, manufacture, and sale of the following products and services, or others determined by the Director to be similar.
 See 22.02.020.E (Rules of Interpretation-Allowable Uses of Land).

-1. Antique repair and refinishing;
+- 1. Antique repair and refinishing;

-2. Baking and the preparation of food specialties for consumption at locations other than the place of preparation;

-2 3.
-Catering;
+- 2. Catering;

-3 4.
-Ceramics;
+- 3. Ceramics;

-4 5.
-Cloth decorating by batik, dyeing, printing, silk screening, or other similar techniques;
+- 4. Cloth decorating by batik, dyeing, printing, silk screening, or other similar techniques;

-5 6.
-Clothing production, including dressmaking, etc.;
+- 5. Clothing production, including dressmaking, etc.;

-6 7.
-Furniture and cabinet making and other woodworking;
+- 6. Furniture and cabinet making and other woodworking;

-7 8.
-Jewelry making;
+- 7. Jewelry making;

-8 9.
-Painting and sculpture;
+- 8. Painting and sculpture;

-910 .
-Photography;
+- 9. Photography;

+- 10. Sewing;

+- 11. Weaving; and

+- 12. Other handicrafts.

-- В. Permit requirement.
-Use Permit approval, in compliance with Chapter 22.48 (Use Permits), is required for a cottage industry.
-During review of the application, the Zoning Administrator shall consider the adequacy of on- and off-site parking, the degree and intensity of any proposed retail sales, and shall first find that the proposed cottage industry would not result in any adverse impacts on the neighborhood. - Equipment, noise.
-Approved cottage industries may use mechanical equipment or processes as C. necessary, provided that no noise shall be audible beyond the property line of its site.
+- B. Permit requirement.
+Use Permit approval, in compliance with Chapter 22.48 (Conditional Use Permits), is required for a cottage industry.
+During review of the application, the Zoning Administrator shall consider the adequacy of on- and off-site parking, the degree and intensity of any proposed retail sales, and shall first find that the proposed cottage industry would not result in any adverse impacts on the neighborhood.

+- C. Equipment, noise.
+Approved cottage industries may use mechanical equipment or processes as necessary, provided that no noise shall be audible beyond the property line of its site.

 - D. Employees.
-A cottage industry established in a dwelling or a detached accessory structure may have employees as authorized by the review authority, provided the number of employees does not exceed limitations established in an adopted community or specific plan. - E. Other codes.
+A cottage industry established in a dwelling or a detached accessory structure may have employees as authorized by the review authority, provided the number of employees does not exceed limitations established in an adopted community or specific plan.

+- E. Other codes.
 Cottage industries shall comply with all applicable health, sanitary, and fire codes, and shall obtain a County Business License.